bhargav12341996/Excel-Projects/Excel Projects/Vrindha Store Analysis/README.md

-# Insights:
+# Insights: <br>
-•	March got the highest sales of 1.92M and 2819 orders
+•	March got the highest sales of 1.92M and 2819 orders <br>
-•	Women made more purchases that is 64%, compared to Men who made 36% of purchases.
+•	Women made more purchases that is 64%, compared to Men who made 36% of purchases. <br>
-•	Adults (Age group 30-50) made most purchases and contributed around 50% of sales.
+•	Adults (Age group 30-50) made most purchases and contributed around 50% of sales. <br>
-•	Top 5 States:
+•	Top 5 States: <br>
 ![image](https://github.com/user-attachments/assets/ab84ee61-c7a8-4d3d-ac8e-20f555fb2a46)